LifeAdventurer/typing-contest-bot/README.md

 - `!getrole`: Assign yourself the typist role.
 - `!commands`: Show this list of commands.

+## Contributing

+Please see the [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on contributing to this project.

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [`LICENSE`](./LICENSE) file for details.